 - Keep copies of all important documents, preferably outside of your home and with a trusted friend (to protect against a possible crisis that may cause damage to your in-home files), family member, or business professional (e.g. lawyer, advisor, caregiver, and Power of Attorney/guardian).

-If just reading this list causes you anxiety, you are not alone!
-Ione offers classes through our Take Charge/ Age Well Academy that might help you prioritize tasks, connect with others, and learn more about Iona’s services.
+If reading this list causes you anxiety, you are not alone!
+Ione offers classes through our Take Charge/ Age Well Academy that can help you prioritize tasks, connect with others, and learn more about Iona’s services.